alexstrout/foxWSFix-UT2k4/foxWSFix Readme.txt

 Should be compatible with all mods, provided they don't use a custom PlayerInput class (they probably won't).

 Does not fix HUD stretching, as that would have required more aggressive changes that were a little beyond the scope of this project.
-However, Azareal over at the Epic Games Forum has a "HUD Scaling Fix" mutator here: https://forums.epicgames.com/threads/971852-HUD-Scaling-Fix-%28RC3%29
+However, Azarael over at the Epic Games Forum has a "HUD Scaling Fix" mutator here: https://forums.epicgames.com/threads/971852-HUD-Scaling-Fix-%28RC3%29

 foxWSFix stores its settings in User.ini as such: